GigaArchitect/ByteBane/README.md

 # ByteBane 👁
-Experimental Malware To Destroy My Friends Computers 👹
+Experimental Malware To Destroy My Friends Computers 👹\
+The Purpose Of This Tiny-Malware Is To Flex My C Coding Abilities

 ## Technologies 💻
 1. C Programming Language